 The PVIOL flag indicates an attempt was made to program or erase an address in a protected Flash memory area.
 The PVIOL flag is cleared by writing a "1" to PVIOL.
 Writing a "0" to the PVIOL flag has no effect on PVIOL.
-While PVIOL is set in either of the FSTAT registers it is not possible to launch another command in either of the Flash blocks.
+While PVIOL is set it is not possible to launch another command.